Feature-Based Interpretable Surrogates for Optimization: Introduction

 Therefore, it is essential for managers and decision-makers to provide insights into decisions derived from optimization processes.
-As a first step, incorporating workers into the feedback cycle of the modeling process is crucial, as providing explanations during this process enhances the feedback loop~\cite{chakraborti2019plan}.
+As a first step, incorporating workers into the feedback cycle of the modeling process is crucial, as providing explanations during this process enhances the feedback loop~\citep{chakraborti2019plan}.
+Already in this phase, interpretable surrogates unlock several practical benefits beyond transparency: they make model faults (e.g., missing constraints, miscalibrated thresholds, unintended biases) immediately apparent to non-experts, simplifying debugging, and they enable straightforward counterfactual explanations by showing which minimal feature changes would alter a recommendation.
 However, even after a model is agreed upon, stakeholders still need clear and easily understandable explanations of when and why different solutions are considered.
-This is evident in decision support systems, where decision-makers or stakeholders must explain outcomes, such as in loan approval processes~\cite{sachan2020explainable,strich2021world} or medical consultations~\cite{scott1977explanation,swartout1985explaining,lamy2019explainable}.
-Ultimately, the European ``right to explanation'' ensures that users can request an explanation for any algorithmic decision made about them~\cite{goodman2017european}.
+This is evident in decision support systems, where decision-makers or stakeholders must explain outcomes, such as in loan approval processes~\citep{sachan2020explainable,strich2021world} or medical consultations~\citep{scott1977explanation,swartout1985explaining,lamy2019explainable}.
+Ultimately, the European ``right to explanation'' ensures that users can request an explanation for any algorithmic decision made about them~\citep{goodman2017european}.